emmatrowbridge/Excuse-Me-Your-Data-Is-Leaking/_posts/2025-05-27-Exposed-by-Patterns.md

 - **Use Safer Regex Constructs**
 Avoid nested quantifiers and ambiguous patterns; instead, use linear-time regex engines such as Google's Re2 or Rust's regex crate.
 These engines guarantee worst-case linear behavior and reject vulnerable expressions at compile time.
 - **Apply Input Pre-Validation**
 Perform basic checks on input length and structure before feeding it into complex parsers or validators.
 This prevents trivial overloads.
-For example, the check "if len(input) > 256 "could act as a guard that dramatically reduces the attack surface.
+For example, the check ``if len(input) > 256`` could act as a guard that dramatically reduces the attack surface.
 - **Limit Execution Time and Enforce Rate Limits**
 Use timeouts and execution quotas to constrain expensive operations.
 Many programming languages allow regex matching to run in separate threads with enforced time limits.
 Also, it detects repeated slow requests from the same client or pattern.
 Combine this with application-layer rate limiting to restrict the impact of brute-force complexity attempts.
 <br /><br />